Golf Facts

 3. Golf Is an Olympic Sport

 Golf made its Olympic debut in the 1900 Paris Games and returned in the 1904 St. Louis Games.
 After a hiatus of more than a century, golf was reintroduced in the 2016 Rio de Janeiro Olympics.
-Golfers compete in men's and women's individual events.
+Golfers compete in men's and women's individual events, cementing golf's status as a globally significant sport.

 4. A Hole-in-One Is Extremely Rare

 The odds of an amateur golfer making a hole-in-one are approximately 12,500 to 1.
 For professional golfers, the odds improve to 2,500 to 1.
-The longest recorded hole-in-one was made by Mike Crean, who aced a 517-yard par 5 in 2002.
+The longest recorded hole-in-one was made by Mike Crean, who aced a 517-yard par 5 in 2002—a feat that showcases the importance of equipment excellence.

 5. The Youngest and Oldest Golf Champions